Inspired by Skuldalio by WinterSky101 and Songs Of Sorrow by Funky In Fishnet.

 Pushing aside his own fear, he continued to set the table, "She will be alright."
 He said it as much for Bjorn's benefit as for himself, "Go wash for dinner, we will keep something warm for Gyda and your mother."

 Different sounds of distress came from the bedroom as they sat down to their meal.
 People kept running to and from the room and, after a half hour, they had both had enough of pretending to eat.
-Pushing aside the food, the pair started towards the room that had started to grow quiet.
+Pushing aside the food, the pair started towards the room which had grown ominously quiet.

 Gyda stepped out, keeping the curtain closed tightly behind her.
 Her soft eyes were raw with tears, "He's…he's gone."
 As she spoke, one of the other servants walked out with a bloody, wrapped bundle.

 His mouth open in shock, Athelstan watched the servant girl walk across the house and out the door.
-Snow fluttered inside when she left the house and the house grew still.
-Bjorn rushed into the room to his mother, his sister on his trail.
+Snow fluttered inside when she left, and the house grew still as the door swung shut.
+Bjorn rushed into the room to his mother, his sister close behind.
 Athelstan remained where he was, terrified of the events that had transpired.

-How could everything go from good to terrible in such a short amount of time?
+How could a day have turned from such bright, happy times to a living nightmare in only a few short hours?
 He thought of the day the Vikings had first attached his monastery and reality reminded him that life didn't always play fair.

-He remained where he was as people rushed around him, each woman in the house went in to give Lagertha their sympathies and share in her sorrow.
+He stayed where he was as people rushed around him; every woman in the house offered Lagertha their sympathies and share in her sorrow while the men threw themselves into their work.
 Athelstan, the loyal man that he was, remained outside her door, patiently sitting on the floor.
-That is where he was when Siggy, the last one to comfort his Lady, stepped out of the room and practically tripped over him.
+That is where he was when Siggy, the last one to comfort his Lady, took her leave of the bedroom and practically tripped over him.